How to Teach English Online from South Africa [2025]

 Goldoni words weren’t wrong.
 In Asia, there's often a specific, sometimes narrow, perception of what an English teacher should be.

 So, what's the strategy here?
 Educate and differentiate.
-Your profile and teaching demo should work hard to counteract these preconceived notions.
+Your profile and teaching demo should counteract these preconceived notions.

 How Do I Become an Online English Teacher in South Africa?